usnistgov/mass/doc/xray_efficiency_models.rst

 ``FilterStack`` class and subclass functions with premade efficiency models
 -------------------------------------------------------------------------------------
-Here, we import the `mass.efficiency_models` module and demonstrate the functionality with some of the premade efficiency models.
+Here, we import the ``mass.efficiency_models`` module and demonstrate the functionality with some of the premade efficiency models.
 Generally, these premade models are put in place for TES instruments with well known absorber and filter stack compositions.
 To demonstrate, we work with the 'EBIT 2018' model, which models the TES spectrometer setup at the NIST EBIT, as it was commissioned in 2018.
 This model includes a ~1um thick absorber, 3 ~100nm thick Al IR blocking filters, and LEX HT vacuum windows for both the TES and EBIT vacuums.
 We begin by importing ``efficiency_models`` and examining the EBIT efficiency model components.

 We can see that the model is made of many submodels (aka components) and that all the parameters have uncertainties.
-The EBIT system was particularly well characterized, so the unceratinties are fairly low.
+The EBIT system was particularly well characterized, so the uncertainties are fairly low.
-The presence of unceratinties requires some special handling in a few places, these docs will show some examples.
+The presence of uncertainties requires some special handling in a few places, these docs will show some examples.

 .. testcode::

   import mass
-  import mass.materials # because of how hard x-raylib can be, you have to explicity import mass.materials import numpy as np import pylab as plt from uncertainties import unumpy as unp # useful for working with arrays with unceratinties aka uarray from uncertainties import ufloat
+  import mass.materials  # because of how hard xraylib can be, you have to explicitly import mass.materials import numpy as np import pylab as plt from uncertainties import unumpy as unp  # useful for working with arrays with uncertainties aka uarray from uncertainties import ufloat

   EBIT_model = mass.materials.filterstack_models['EBIT 2018']